Loki (Marvel Cinematic Universe): Characterization

 In Thor: The Dark World, Loki forms an uneasy alliance with Thor against the Dark Elves.
 On where he wished to take the character in the film, Hiddleston said, "I'd like to take [Loki] to his absolute rock bottom.
 I'd like to see him yield, essentially, to his darkest instincts.
 Then, having hit rock bottom, maybe come back up.
 I think the fascination for me about playing Loki is that, in the history of the mythology and the comic books and the Scandinavian myths, is he's constantly dancing on this fault line of the dark side and redemption."
 Hiddleston recalled, "When I met Alan [Taylor], he asked me how I thought I could do Loki again without repeating myself and I remembered talking with Kevin Feige when we were on the Avengers promotional tour.
 I said, 'OK, you've seen Thor and Loki be antagonistic for two films now.
 It would be amazing to see them fight side by side.
 I've been the bad guy now twice, so I can't be again, or otherwise I shouldn't be in the film.
 So we have to find a new role for me to play."

 Hiddleston was interested in how Loki's attitude has changed by the events of Thor: Ragnarok, saying, "he is always a trickster.
 It is trying to find new ways for him to be mischievous".
 As the ruler of Asgard since the end of Thor: The Dark World (2013), Hiddleston notes that "Loki has devoted most of his efforts to narcissistic self-glorification.
 Not so much on good governance."
 He also added that "the idea that Thor might be indifferent to Loki is troubling for him... it's an interesting development".

 With respect to Loki's death at the beginning of Infinity War, Hiddleston expressed the opinion that "it's very powerful he calls himself an Odinson, and that closes the whole journey of Loki and what he can do", also noting that Loki's death demonstrates how powerful Thanos is, setting the stage for the fight against him.

-In Loki (2021), Loki's sex in the series is denoted by the Time Variance Authority as "fluid", in a nod to the character's genderfluidity in Marvel Comics and Norse mythology.
+In Loki (2021), Loki's sex in the series is denoted by the Time Variance Authority as "fluid", in a nod to the character's genderfluidity in Marvel Comics.
 Hiddleston said that the "breadth and range of identity contained in the character has been emphasized and is something I was always aware of when I was first cast 10 years ago...I know it was important to Kate Herron and Michael Waldron and to the whole team.
 And we were very aware, this is something we felt responsible for."

+The character also appears in the animated series What If...?
+(2021-2024), and the animated short film The Good, the Bart, and the Loki (2021).